 27. Canada argues that even though these measures prohibit the entry of imported grain into grain elevators in Canada, the Canada Grain Commission ("CGC") is authorized to grant exceptions to these general prohibitions and, thus, treatment is not necessarily "less favorable" for imported grain.
 Canada provides isolated examples of these CGC authorizations in an attempt to demonstrate that the CGC does provide approvals for the entry of foreign grain into Canadian elevators.
 However, these authorizations do not remedy what is otherwise an Article III:4 violation.
-The fact that imported grain needs to obtain these authorizations, while domestic grain does not, means that the imported grain is treated less favorably.26
+The fact that imported grain needs to obtain these authorizations, while domestic grain does not, means that the imported grain is treated less favorably.

-28. Even when a CGC authorization is obtained under the exception to Section 57 prohibiting entry of imported grain into grain elevators, imported grain is subject to additional regulatory requirements that are not placed on like domestic grain.27 [[

-]].28 And under the Wheat Access Facilitation Program, storage bins containing U.S. wheat must be sealed by a CGC employee (not simply the elevator manager, who is permitted to take such action for Canadian grain).29
+28. Even when a CGC authorization is obtained under the exception to Section 57 prohibiting entry of imported grain into grain elevators, imported grain is subject to additional regulatory requirements that are not placed on like domestic grain.
+And under the Wheat Access Facilitation Program, storage bins containing U.S. wheat must be sealed by a CGC employee (not simply the elevator manager, who is permitted to take such action for Canadian grain).

-29. Despite Canada's statements to the contrary,30 these additional regulatory requirements result in real costs to grain elevators and discourage grain elevators from handling U.S. grain.
+29. Despite Canada's statements to the contrary, these additional regulatory requirements result in real costs to grain elevators and discourage grain elevators from handling U.S. grain.
+This limits the access that U.S. grain has to the Canadian market.